ClickCease

 Johnson & Johnson talcum powder

-While the court reduced the award to $2.1 billion, it wrote that a “large amount of punitive damages” is necessary to have a deterrent effect.
-The panel also wrote that it found “significant reprehensibility in the defendants’ conduct” and that the harm suffered by plaintiffs was not just financial but also physical.
+While the court reduced the award to $2.1 billion, it wrote that a “large amount of punitive damages” must have a deterrent effect.
+The panel also stated that it found “significant reprehensibility in the defendants’ conduct” and that the plaintiffs had suffered not only financial but also physical harm.
 These were individuals who developed and suffered from ovarian cancer.
 The court noted that plaintiffs underwent chemotherapies, hysterectomies, and other types of surgeries to battle cancer.

 Talcum Powder and Cancer

 The trial differed from five previous talcum powder cases in St. Louis by focusing on the women’s claims that their ovarian cancer was caused by exposure to asbestos allegedly found in J&J’s baby powder.
-The court wrote that it could be reasonably inferred from the evidence presented in this case that J&J was motivated by profits when it disregarded the safety of its consumer, despite the knowledge that talc in its products caused ovarian cancer.
+The court stated that it was reasonable to conclude from the evidence in this case that J&J ignored the safety of its customers despite being aware that the talc in its products caused ovarian cancer.

 In prior trials, the company’s lawyers repeatedly rejected asbestos-related claims and maintained that their products are asbestos-free and safe for consumers.
 Asbestos is a mineral and a known carcinogen that has been linked to mesothelioma, a type of lung cancer.
 However, in May 2020, Johnson & Johnson announced that it would stop selling baby powder in the U.S. and Canada.
 It still faces thousands of lawsuits claiming that its talc-based powder caused cancer.